Google eases tech stress with app controls, table-booking assistant

 Google Maps will make more dining suggestions by learning user habits and be able to pinpoint users’ locations by using smartphone cameras to analyze their surroundings, the company added.

-LG Electronics Inc (066570.KS), Xiaomi Technology Co (IPO-XMGP.HK) and other smartphone makers will begin integrating artificial intelligence into devices so that users can pull up reviews for a piece of clothing by holding their cameras up to it.
+LG Electronics Inc (066570.KS), Xiaomi Technology Co Ltd (IPO-XMGP.HK) and other smartphone makers will begin integrating artificial intelligence into devices so that users can pull up reviews for a piece of clothing by holding their cameras up to it.

-Editing by Peter Henderson and Richard Chang
+Reporting by Paresh Dave and Arjun Panchadar; Editing by Peter Henderson, Richard Chang and Lisa Shumaker